nirmalpaul383/Project-Cramer-s-Rule-Matrix-Calculator/README.md

       (1) "Apk file" folder [contains premade/exported 'Cramer_s_Rule_Calc.apk' android application file] (2) "Assets" folder [contains several assets(pictures) files for the project (mainly guide pictures and logo/icon for the application) and you can even modify them via photoshop.]
-      (3)"Project Source" folder [contains main project file.
+      (3)"Source Project File" folder [contains main project file.
 Download it and import it to the tasker app, modify or view it and enjoy...]